Proposed Okefenokee National Wildlife Refuge expansion could lead to buyout of mining project

 Typically, the U.S. Army Corps of Engineers would also need to approve permits.
 But it lost that authority over the Georgia project in 2020 because of regulatory rollbacks under then-President Donald Trump.

+The proposed refuge expansion comes in the waning months of Joe Biden's presidency, raising the possibility that it, like other executive actions on the environment, could be swiftly undone if Trump wins back the White House next month.

+In 2022, the Army Corps under Biden attempted to reclaim regulatory authority over the Georgia project, notifying Twin Pines that its prior decisions to relinquish jurisdiction under Trump were invalid.
+The agency backed down after the company filed a lawsuit.

-The U.S. Fish and Wildlife Service sought to reclaim some federal oversight of the project in January, when the agency asserted legal rights to waters that feed the Okefenokee refuge.
+In January, the U.S. Fish and Wildlife Service sought to reclaim some federal oversight of the project when the agency asserted legal rights to waters that feed the Okefenokee refuge.

 Twin Pines has applied to withdraw more than 1.4 million gallon (5.3 million litres) daily for its Georgia mine.
 The agency says federal law prohibits the project from diverting water from the refuge in quantities that would harm its function as a protective habitat for native animal and plant species.